webtactics/thirdavenue.com.au/pages/about.md

 ---
 layout: layouts/default.njk
-title: About Rochelle Burbury
+title: About Third Avenue Consulting
-description: Rochelle Burbury – Criminal and Family Law Lawyer offering specialist advice and or representation in Criminal and Family Law matters and services in all areas of law including Conveyancing, Wills Probate and Administration.
+description: Rochelle Burbury has more than 25 years’ experience as a journalist and editor, media trainer and PR professional.
 section: about
 class: about
 date: 2023-07-20
 permalink: /about/
 metadata:
-  title: Criminal and Family Law Lawyer Bathurst NSW
+  title: About Third Avenue Consulting
 eleventyNavigation:
   key: About
   order: 2